Message from Chair of Governors

 We look to foster a close-knit Christian family atmosphere where staff, pupils, parents and governor’s work together to ensure that all our pupils have the opportunity to develop to their full potential, where nothing is impossible and all pupils and staff can aspire and achieve.

-Aquila is the Diocese of Canterbury’s Multi Academy Trust (MAT) and has grown from 3 schools in 2015 to 15 in 2021.
+Aquila is the Diocese of Canterbury’s Multi Academy Trust (MAT) and has grown from 3 schools in 2015 to 15 schools in 2022.
 The growth of Aquila is due to the strength of support it gives to the schools within it and the progress it has been able to help those schools achieve.
-Kingsnorth school has been supportive of, and been supported by the Aquila Trust and also the other schools within it.
+Kingsnorth School has been supportive of, and been supported by the Aquila Trust and also the other schools within it.